-The day taxes are due has been extended to July 15, 2020.
+The day taxes are due is April 15, 2021.
 AuPairCare gets many questions from host families and au pairs on how to report au pair income and au pair tax deductions.
 So we aggregated some of the most requested information for your easy reference.
 While we are experts in live-in childcare, we're not tax experts, so it's always best to consult a tax professional.
 For current families and au pairs, log into Family Room or Au Pair Room and search "taxes".

 Your best resource for information on au pair taxes is, of course, the IRS.
 Visit their site for detailed definitions and information about au pair related filings.
 If there is something you don’t understand reach out to the IRS directly either on the IRS website or by phone, 1-800-829-1040 within the US or 267-941-1000 outside of the US.
 The federal tax ID number in reference to program fees paid to AuPairCare is 94-2919816